Division of Academic Affairs

 Some enrolling first-year students are invited to participate immediately in Honors Carolina.
 Other students may apply to the program at the end of their first semester or first year of study.
 Details of the application process are available on the Honors Carolina Web site.
 Honors Carolina students must take at least two honors courses during each academic year and maintain a minimum overall grade point average of 3.0 to remain in good standing.
 Honors courses are open to all academically qualified students on a space-available basis.

-The Honors Carolina Student Advisory Board coordinates a variety of social and cocurricular activities, including a dinner and discussion series for students and faculty, community service projects, film festivals, and networking receptions with
+The Honors Carolina Student Advisory Board coordinates a variety of social and cocurricular activities, including a dinner and discussion series for students and faculty, community service projects, film festivals, and networking receptions with distinguished alumni.

 To graduate from the University with honors or highest honors, students must complete a senior thesis project or an approved equivalent in their academic major.
 Senior honors thesis programs are offered in nearly 50 departments, curricula, and professional schools throughout the University.
 Interested students should consult with the honors advisor in their major about department-specific requirements.